sdathey/Azure-SOC/README.md

 | SecurityIncident         | 330
 | AzureNetworkAnalytics_CL | 1478

 The number of alerts was staggering!!!
-Over 150000 alerts were created in 24 hours.
+Over 150000 were created in 24 hours.
 I believe the naming (Rayda Estate) made attackers think it was a real domain.

 ## Tools And Technologies Used To Harden The environments
 - Microsoft Cloud Security Benchmark